Daddy's Little Girls

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Monty works as a mechanic in his shop, struggling to make ends meet while raising his three daughters alone.
 His love for his girls is evident despite their difficult circumstances..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Jennifer files for custody of the three girls, threatening to take them away from Monty.
 This legal action disrupts everything and puts Monty's entire world at risk..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.